jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 (2) The double-peak in winter months, with a trough in generation at mid-day when an east-west tilting panel cannot get as good an angle on the sun low in the sky in the south, as it can in the late morning / early afternoon when the sun, still low, is more east or west in the sky.

-The modeled outputs also capture a third feature of
+The modeled outputs also capture a third feature of the Nevada solar generation data: that